racheliee/skku-projects/notes/chapter-1.md

 ## Communication path

-1. circuit switching (reserved)
+### 1. circuit switching (reserved)
 - dedicated communication path -> service guaranteed
 - resources are **reserved** for the duration of the communication (end-to-end)
  - reclaiming idle resouces is not possible until the communication is over
+- ex: telephone network

+#### advantages:
+- guaranteed bandwidth
+- consistent quality of service
+- reliable & predicatble
+- low latency

+#### disadvantages:
 - inefficient for bursty data / data communication
-- ex: telephone network
+- limited scalability
+- longer setup time
+- idle resources

-2. packet switching (ond-demand)
+### 2. packet switching (ond-demand)
 - data is divided into packets
 - packets are sent over the network and reassembled at the destination
 - **on-demand** resource allocation

+#### advantages:
+- efficient use of resources
+- scalable
+- fault tolerant (다른 길로 가셈 노드가 죽으면)
+- shorter setup time

+#### disadvantages:
+- no guarantee of service
+- variable throughput, delay, jitter, etc.
+- potential packet loss
+- overhead (header)

 ## Channel Partitioning